srishti0190/task-management-app-ui/README.md

 1. Install docker https://docs.docker.com/get-docker/
 2. Add `ENV REACT_APP_API_ENDPOINT=http://localhost:<local-port-of-server>` in your dockerfile
-2. Build Docker image from the application root, by running below command `docker build -t <image-name> .`
+2. Build Docker image from the application root:
+   `docker build -t <image-name> .`
-3. Run your image using below:
+3. Run your image using below command:
    `docker run -dp <local-port>:<application-port> <image-name>`
-4. To check that your application is running enter url `http://localhost:<exposed-port>`
+4. To check that your application is running, enter url `http://localhost:<exposed-port>`

 #### How to start the Task Manager UI on Oracle Cloud
 1. Install kubectl cli